-In this book we sometimes use the new terms data object and data object definition which are part of the ConSol CM customer data model (FlexCDM).
+In this book we sometimes use the new terms data object and data object definition which are part of the new customer model of ConSol CM version 6.9 and higher (FlexCDM).
 However, the names of the corresponding Java classes are still Unit and UnitDefinition.
 All other Java classes which deal with customer data objects are also still named Unit....
-Please keep that in mind when you work on the administrator level as well as on the programmer's level with CM version 6.9 and up.
-Please refer to the ConSol CM Java API documentation of your CM version for details.
+Please keep that in mind when you work on the administrator level as well as on the programmer's level with a 6.9.x version.
+Neue Please refer to the ConSol CM Java API documentation for details.